martinpitt/python-dbusmock/README.md

     DEBUG=1 tests/run [image]

 which will sleep on failures.
-You can then attach to the running container image with e.g. `podman -itl bash`.
+You can then attach to the running container image with e.g. `podman exec -itl bash`.
 The `/source` directory is mounted from the host, i.e. edit files in your normal git checkout outside of the container, and re-run all tests in the container shell like above.
 You can also run a specific
 test: